Shared-Reality-Lab/IMAGE-server/preprocessors/openstreetmap/Readme.md

 ```

-5. Test with the request below to get sample result, using either sample A or B.
+5. Test with the requests below, using either sample A or B.
    Use sample A if you're okay with the default map size, and sample B if you prefer to
    scale the map, by changing the value of the "distance" key.